meet1807/BluetoothApplication/README.md

 one can store the data (text) in the file from the bluetooth.

 ## How to
+-- Download / Clone this project and import it in a VisualStudio.
 1.Run the program
 2.select Directory in which the folder will be created 3.click start (in the app)